 Are you a newcomer to Canada interested in gaining a Canadian education?
 McMaster University Continuing Education offers a variety of programs and professional development courses to help you gain the credentials you need to succeed in your career path in Canada.
-If you need a helping hand with funding, McMaster Continuing Education has partnered with ACCESS Community Capital Fund to help you achieve your career goals.
+If you need a helping hand with funding, you may wish to consider ACCESS Community Capital Fund or apply for a loan from Windmill Microlending.

 What is ACCESS Community Capital Fund?

 ACCESS Community Capital Fund is a charitable Toronto based organization which offers people in the Greater Toronto and Hamilton Area (GTHA) low-interest loans to internationally-trained individuals interested in upgrading their skills or starting up a business in Canada.